 Canteen: Original, post war, or reproduction canteen w/wool cover, with or without correct cup.
 Aluminum preferred.
 "No blue covers allowed."

 Entrenching Tool: Straight or folding type.
 Original, reproduction, or properly converted "foreign" (Swiss) tools.

-Equipment Straps: Original or reproduction black leather or web.
-Brown leather acceptable for early war impressions.
+Equipment Straps: Original or reproduction black leather.

 Gas Sheet Bag: Original or reproduction "Heer" type.